 In an infinite multiplication system, the leakage of the system is logically neglected.
-But all multiplying systems, all realistic reactor cores are finite multiplying system and the leakage may not be neglected.
-In general neutrons may leak out of the system during:
+But all multiplying systems, all realistic reactor cores are finite multiplying systems, and the leakage may not be neglected.
+In general, neutrons may leak out of the system during:

 - During the slowing down process, some of the neutrons leak out of the boundaries of the reactor core before they become thermalized.
 This process and its impact on the effective multiplying factor is characterized by the fast non-leakage factor, Pf, which is defined as the ratio of the number of fast neutrons that do not leak from the reactor core during the slowing down process to the number of fast neutrons produced by fissions at all energies.

 During neutron diffusion, some of the neutrons leak out of the boundaries of the reactor core before they are absorbed.
 This process and its impact on the effective multiplying factor is characterized by the thermal non-leakage factor, Pt, defined as the ratio of the number of thermal neutrons that do not leak from the reactor core during the neutron diffusion process to the number of neutrons that reach thermal energies.

 The fast non-leakage probability (Pf) and the thermal non-leakage probability (Pt) may be combined into one term that gives the fraction of all neutrons that do not leak out of the reactor core.
 This term is called the total non-leakage probability and is given the symbol PNL, and may be expressed by the following equation:

 We can rewrite this equation without a substantial loss of accuracy for large reactors simply by replacing the diffusion length Ld and the fermi age τ with the migration length M in the one group equation.
 The term B4 is very small for large reactors, and therefore it can be neglected.
 We may then write.